-FORM 10-K
+FORM 10-Q

-(Mark One) oxdot ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended Decer OR nber 31, 2020 IE CECUPITIES EVOLVAN CE ACT OF 1024 FOR THE □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE TRANSITION PERIOD FROM TO IE SECURITIES EXCHAIN GE ACT OF 1934 FOR THE Commission File Number 0 01-39756 Silverback Therane utice Inc Silverback Therape (Exact name of Registrant as specif · · · Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
-81-1489190 (I.R.S.
-Employer Identification No.) 500 Fairview Ave N, Suite 600 Seattle, Washington (Address of principal executive offices) Seattle, Washington (Zip Code) Registrant's telephone number, including a rea code: (206) 456-2900 Convition registered aureupat to Costion 12/b) of the Act Securities registered pursuant to Section 12(b) of the Act: Name of each Trading exchange on Title of each class Symbol(s) which registered Common Stock, par value \$0.0001 per share SBTX The Nasdaq Global Marke ι Securities registered pursuant to Section 12(g) of the Act: None Dula 405 af the Committee Act 1 (50 □ NO □ Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Indicate by check mark if the Registrant is not required to file reports pursuant to Section . , Indicate by check mark whether the Registrant: (1) has filed all reports required to be file preceding 12 months (or for such shorter period that the Registrant was required to file such report of the Such Property of Indicate by check mark whether the Registrant has submitted electronically every Intera Regulation S-T ($\$232.405$ of this chapter) during the preceding 12 months (or for such shorter parties).
-YES \boxtimes NO \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller report Exchange Act. ing Large accelerated filer □ Accelerated filer Non-accelerated filer ⊠ Emerging growth company ⊠ Smaller reporting company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition ne riod for complying with any new or re hazive financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box • 1,50 Indicate by check mark whether the registrant has filed a report on and attestation to its financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the re Indicate by check mark whether the Registrant is a shell company (as defined in Rule 1: 2b-2 of the Exchange Act).
-YES □ NO ⊠ The registrant's common stock was not publicly traded as of the last business day of the registrant's most recently comple eted second fiscal quarter.
-The number of shares of Registrant's Common Stock outstanding as of March 26, 2021 DOCUMENTS INCORPORATED B Portions of the registrant's definitive proxy statement for its 2021 Annual Meeting Regulation 14A with the Securities and Exchange Commission not later than 120 days aft incorporated by reference into Part III of this Annual Report on Form 10-K.
+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2021

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 001-39756

+Silverback Therapeutics, Inc.

+(Exact name of Registrant as specified in its Charter)

+Delaware (State or other jurisdiction of incorporation or organization) 81-1489190 (I.R.S.
+Employer Identification No.)

+500 Fairview Ave N, Suite 600 Seattle, Washington (Address of principal executive offices)

+98109 (Zip Code)

+Registrant's telephone number, including area code: (206) 456-2900

+Securities registered pursuant to Section 12(b) of the Act:

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes  No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

+As of May 10, 2021 there were 34,905,511 shares of registrant's common stock, \$0.0001 par value per share, outstanding.